hkupty/penna/README.md

-# Maple
+# Penna

 [![version](https://img.shields.io/maven-central/v/com.hkupty.penna/penna-core?style=flat-square)](https://mvnrepository.com/artifact/com.hkupty.penna)

-Maple is an opinionated backend for [slf4j](https://github.com/qos-ch/slf4j/) that focuses on doing one thing right: Logging structured logs in json format to the console.
+Penna is an opinionated backend for [slf4j](https://github.com/qos-ch/slf4j/) that focuses on doing one thing right: Logging structured logs in json format to the console.

 ## Warning!

-Maple is currently in alpha and, while usable, *has not been tested in production yet*.
+Penna is currently in alpha and, while usable, *has not been tested in production yet*.

 Please use with caution.
 Feedback, however, is very welcome.

 ## Why use penna?

-Maple presents itself as an alternative to [logback](https://logback.qos.ch/).
+Penna presents itself as an alternative to [logback](https://logback.qos.ch/).
 It is designed for a specific use case: When you want to have [structured logging](https://stackify.com/what-is-structured-logging-and-why-developers-need-it/), straight to the console.
 This might be a common use-case for jvm apps running in kubernetes.
 If that is your use case, you might prefer penna over logback because:

-- Maple is specialized for this use-case, working out of the box with sane defaults;
+- Penna is specialized for this use-case, working out of the box with sane defaults;
 - If you already have [jackson](https://github.com/FasterXML/jackson-core/), [gson](https://github.com/google/gson) or any [jakarta/json-p](https://github.com/jakartaee/jsonp-api) compliant library, penna will use it to write json logs, so no extra dependencies needed;
 - It is very optimized, with impressive performance when compared to logback;
 - It is also designed not consume almost any runtime memory, so it won't cause GC pressure;